Your UCAS personal statement is an essay about yourself.

 A tiny white lie that no one will ever discover?
 Don’t do it.
 It can be tempting, but don’t.

-Your personal statement isn’t only read by admissions tutors.
-You can also be asked questions on it by interviewers.
+Your personal statement isn’t only read by admissions tutors, you may also be asked questions about it in your interview.

 It doesn't take much for an interviewer to work out that you’re lying.
 If you’re found to have lied on your personal statement, your application will be rejected.

 You wouldn't lie about your grades on your UCAS form or the school that you went to, so don’t lie in your personal statement.